emammendes/Constrained-model-predictive-control-synthesis/README.md

 Obs.
 1: I have not included the state constraints.

 Obs.
 2: As it is the code fails for some initial conditions.
-Despite the problem I hope it will be of some help to anyone who wants to understand the problme dealt in the paper.
+Despite the problem I hope it will be of some help to anyone who wants to understand the problem discussed in the paper.

 Obs.
 3: As it is the code is set to run using mosek instead of sedumi.